Kozea/Radicale/DOCUMENTATION.md

 Radicale and the reverse proxy.
 First you have to generate a certificate for Radicale and a certificate for the reverse proxy.
 The following commands generate self-signed certificates.
-You will be asked to enter additional information about the certificate, the values don't matter and you can keep the defaults.
+You will be asked to enter additional information about the certificate, these values do not really matter and you can keep the defaults.

 ```bash
 openssl req -x509 -newkey rsa:4096 -keyout server_key.pem -out server_cert.pem \